-Incoming resources from tax reclaims are included in the SoFA at the same time as the gift to which they relate.
+Income from tax reclaims are included in the SoFA at the same time as the gift to which they relate.

-Donated services and facilities are only included in incoming resources (with an equivalent amount in resources expended) where the benefit to the charity is reasonably quantifiable, measurable and material.
+Donated services and facilities are only included in income(with an equivalent amount in expenditure) where the benefit to the charity is reasonably quantifiable, measurable, and material.
 The value placed on these resources is the estimated value to the charity.